AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <theme>

-You can create your own themes and share them between users and then selectively chose which themes each user want to activate through the preferences dialog.
+You can create your own themes and share them between users and then selectively choose which themes each user want to activate through the preferences dialog.

 You create new themes in the customization files using the